Wendell Berry: Activism

 On May 22, 2009, Berry, at a listening session in Louisville, spoke against the National Animal Identification System (NAIS).
 He said, "If you impose this program on the small farmers, who are already overburdened, you're going to have to send the police for me.
 I'm 75 years old.
 I've about completed my responsibilities to my family.
 I'll lose very little in going to jail in opposition to your program – and I'll have to do it.
 Because I will be, in every way that I can conceive of, a non-cooperator."

 In October 2009, Berry combined with "the Berea-based Kentucky Environmental Foundation (KEF), along with several other non-profit organizations and rural electric co-op members" to petition against and protest the construction of a coal-burning power plant in Clark County, Kentucky.
 On February 28, 2011, the Kentucky Public Service Commission approved the cancellation of this power plant.

 On December 20, 2009, due to the University of Kentucky's close association with coal interests in the state, Berry removed his papers from the university.
 He explained to the Lexington Herald-Leader, "I don't think the University of Kentucky can be so ostentatiously friendly to the coal industry … and still be a friend to me and the interests for which I have stood for the last 45 years. … If they love the coal industry that much, I have to cancel my friendship."
 In August 2012, the papers were donated to The Kentucky Historical Society in Frankfort.

 On September 28, 2010, Berry participated in a rally in Louisville during an EPA hearing on how to manage coal ash.
 Berry said, "The EPA knows that coal ash is poison.
 We ask it only to believe in its own findings on this issue, and do its duty."

 Berry, with 14 other protesters, spent the weekend of February 12, 2011, locked in the Kentucky governor's office to demand an end to mountaintop removal coal mining.
 He was part of the environmental group Kentuckians for the Commonwealth that began their sit-in on Friday and left at midday Monday to join about 1,000 others in a mass outdoor rally.

 In 2011, the Berry Center was established at New Castle, Kentucky, "for the purpose of bringing focus, knowledge and cohesiveness to the work of changing our ruinous industrial agriculture system into a system and culture that uses nature as the standard, accepts no permanent damage to the ecosphere, and takes into consideration human health in local communities."

-In June 2020, Wendell Berry endorsed Mike Broihier in the Democratic primary for Kentucky's 2020 U.S. Senate election.
+In June 2020, Berry endorsed Mike Broihier in the Democratic primary for Kentucky's 2020 U.S. Senate election.

-In July 2020, Wendell Berry and his wife Tanya Amyx Berry sued the University of Kentucky to prevent the removal of a mural that has been criticized for being "racially offensive."
+In July 2020, Berry and his wife, Tanya Amyx Berry, sued the University of Kentucky to prevent the removal of a mural that has been criticized for being "racially offensive."
 The mural was commissioned in the 1930s and was done by Ann Rice O'Hanlon, a relative of Tanya Amyx Berry.